apache/nuttx/boards/arm/lpc43xx/bambino-200e/README.txt

 2. Lazy Floating Point Register Save.

-   An alternative mplementation only saves and restores FPU registers only on context switches.
+   An alternative implementation only saves and restores FPU registers only on context switches.
 This means: (1) floating point registers are not stored on each context switch and, hence, possibly better interrupt performance.
 But, (2) since floating point registers are not saved,